Australian National Airways: History

-When Australia entered World War II in 1939 the Government of Australia requisitioned ANA's four DC-3s, leaving it to battle on with its assortment of lesser aircraft.
+After Australia entered World War II in 1939, the Government of Australia requisitioned ANA's four DC-3s, leaving it to battle on with its assortment of lesser aircraft.
 However, ANA was soon operating a network of services around Australia on behalf of the war effort.
 It operated a large number of Douglas DC-2s, DC-3s and even at least one rare Douglas DC-5, mostly on the behalf of the American forces in Australia.